walkie talkies

 You may learn more about ham radio frequencies by visiting our other post here.

-The Benefits of Using a Walkie-Talkie
+Benefits of Using a Radio Communication

 Instant Communication